Nzambu/Nzambu/README.md

 # Hi I'm Patrick :wave:

+## &#x270d; Me

+I'm a resilient. proactive, and open minded Software Engineer who applies critical thinking and soft skills to provide technical solutions by writing well-documented, clean and bug-free code.

 ## &#x270d; Tech Writing

 I write articles about software development that you can find on [Medium](https://medium.com/@patricknzambu)